 Please download, complete, and submit the program application and tuition deposit, along with your letter of good standing, if applicable.

 - 600 Euro for the distance learning course to complete the Certificate in International Business Negotiation, beyond tuition already submitted to Central European University for the Negotiation-IBN course.
 No additional program deposit is due, beyond the original payment to CEU.
 Tuition is due by June 1, 2016, after which no refunds will be made.

 - A limited number of scholarships are available.
 Contact Kitty Atkins for more information.

 - Course materials are included in the tuition fee.
-The iPad is not included.

 - Any student wishing to withdraw from the program must do so in writing.
 The full program tuition is forfeited after the tuition balance due date of June 1, 2016.

 - Students accepted by CEU into the International Business Negotiation course are eligible for enrollment in the program upon completion of the program application.